brainlife/validator-neuro-wmc/README.md

-# For the deetailed definition of what WMC datatype is, please see
+For detailed definition of what WMC datatype is, please see

 > https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b